Modes of Proof of Documents – Admission, Direct Evidence, Expert Evidence, Presumption etc.

 Modes of Proof of Documents

-Modes of Proof of Documents (as to, both, ‘formal proof’ and ‘truth of the contents’) include the following:
+Documents can be proved (both, ‘formal proof’ and ‘truth of the contents’) in the following ways:

 • Admission of the person who wrote or signed the document (Sec.
 17, 21, 58, 67, 70).